oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6900_series/6912_size/60_mm_id_85_mm_od_13_mm_depth/part/readme.md

-# Hardware Bearing 6900 Series 6912 Size 60 mm Id 85 mm Od 13 mm Depth
+# Hardware Bearing 6900 Series 6912 Size 60 mm ID 85 mm OD 13 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base